William Nelson, 1st Earl Nelson: Life

 Nelson was born in Burnham Thorpe, into a family that had been settled in Norfolk for generations.
 His father, Reverend Edmund Nelson (1722–1802), was Rector of Hillborough and of Burnham Thorpe.
 His mother was Catherine Suckling, whose maternal grandmother Mary was the sister of Robert Walpole and of Horatio Walpole, 1st Baron Walpole of Wolterton.
 A younger brother was naval commander Horatio Nelson.

 Nelson was educated at Christ's College, Cambridge, matriculating in 1774, graduating B.A.
 1778, M.A.
 1781, D.D.
 1802.
 He was ordained deacon in 1779 and priest in 1781.

 He became rector of Brandon Parva in Norfolk in January 1784, and went to sea that year as a naval chaplain on HMS Boreas (commanded by his brother the future Admiral), but obtained his discharge in October 1786 and returned to Brandon Parva.
 He became rector of Hilborough in 1797, and a prebendary of Canterbury Cathedral in 1803.

 William Nelson succeeded by a special remainder, which included his father's and sisters' male issue, to one of Horatio Nelson's baronies (Baron Nelson, of the Nile and of Hilborough in the County of Norfolk, created in 1801) upon the latter's death at the Battle of Trafalgar on 21 October 1805, as well as to the dukedom of Bronte, of the Kingdom of the Two Sicilies.
 A month later, on 20 November 1805, in honour of his late brother's achievements, he was created Earl Nelson and Viscount Merton, both of Trafalgar and of Merton in the County of Surrey, again with a special remainder including the male issue of his sisters.

 He was reportedly an ambitious man, and used Nelson's mistress Emma Hamilton's generosity and hospitality when it served his purpose, including hosting his son Horatio at her home during the Eton school holidays, but cut both her and Horatia Nelson, Emma's daughter by Lord Nelson, off after Nelson's death.
 He did not respect his brother's wishes to look after Horatia.

-He moved to Trafalgar Park after Standlynch Park was renamed thus by an Act of Parliament in 1814.
+He moved to Trafalgar Park after Standlynch Park was renamed thus by an act of Parliament, the Purchase of Estate for Lord Nelson Act 1815 (55 Geo.
+3. c.
+96).

 He died without surviving male issue, Horatio (recently made Viscount Trafalgar) having died at the age of 19 of tuberculosis in 1808, and all of his British titles passed to Thomas Bolton, the son of his sister Susannah.
 The Sicilian dukedom of Bronte passed to his daughter Charlotte, wife of Samuel Hood, 2nd Baron Bridport.

 There is a memorial to him in the crypt at St Paul's Cathedral.